 - Do you need help with childcare swaps or just someone to chat with?

-- Are you hoping to meet potential new single parent friends and ask for parenting advice?
+- Are you hoping to meet potential new single-parent friends and ask for parenting advice?

 Once you understand what you need, it becomes easier to find the right community and connect with other single mums.